Blog

 Simply put, yes – In most cases, someone else can pick up your prescription.

-For example, if the doctor gave a written prescription, the person picking up the medication will need the written prescription in order to have it filled at the pharmacy.
+For example, if the doctor gave a written prescription, the person picking up the medication will need the written prescription to have it filled at the pharmacy.

-Can Someone Else Pick Up My Controlled Substance Prescription?
+Can Someone Else Pick It Up For Me?

 In most cases, someone else can pick up a controlled substance prescription on behalf of the patient.